Schoolzilla/policies/Terms-of-Service.md

 #Terms of Service and Privacy Policy
 >Welcome, Data Champions!
+As a Public Benefit Corporation, the Schoolzilla team is committed to our mission of enabling people to use data to improve education for students, especially students from underserved communities --it’s even in our official bylaws!
 We’re really excited by the opportunity to serve you and your students by helping you analyze and visualize your data!
-Before you get started, we want you to be aware of what we’re doing to protect your data and how we expect you to interact with our services.
-To help you sort through the legalese (we know it can be a little impenetrable, at times), we’ve included comments that should clarify what it means when you decide to accept our “Terms of Service and Privacy Policy.”
-Providing you with superior service and security is our priority, and once you’ve accepted these terms, we look forward to enabling you to make smart data-driven decisions that change students’ lives.
+Before you get started, we want you to be aware of what we are doing to protect your data and how we expect you to interact with our services.
+To help you sort through the legalese (we know it can be a little inaccessible, at times), we have included comments that should clarify what it means when you decide to accept our “Terms of Service and Privacy Policy.”
+Providing you with superior service and security is our priority, and once you have accepted these terms, we look forward to enabling you to make smart data-driven decisions that change students’ lives.

 ##1.
 SERVICES.
 1.1 Subject to all terms and conditions of this Agreement, Schoolzilla grants You a limited, non-exclusive, non-sublicensable, royalty-free, non-transferrable license to access and use the Services that You have selected in connection therewith, through the online registration and account maintenance processes (“Account Administration”), for Your internal, non-commercial, educational purposes.
 The Services are subject to modification, restriction, or suspension from time to time at Schoolzilla’s sole discretion, for any purpose deemed appropriate by Schoolzilla (including if You exceed any applicable usage caps Schoolzilla opts to place on certain Services, in its discretion).